The CTO Automic Software said that AIOps will be the focus for DevOps automation tools, as well as for IT operations careers.

 Purrier: We have efforts going on further out on data transport, collection, storage and analytics.
 CA also has a data science team and I'm engaging them to figure out how we model automation systems mathematically so we can start to use this data to drive automation and learning systems.
 We have two projects in flight -- one is the base data collection, transport and analytics, and the second is modeling automation systems.
 Very quickly, heuristically driven automation is going to become normal.
 Using AI and various machine learning systems is going to be valuable.
-We'll start to introduce this technology in 12.1 from a basic standpoint of how you get the data to be able to analyze it.
+We'll start to this technology in 12.1 from a basic standpoint how you get the data to be able to analyze it.
 In 12.2 we'll start rolling the automation in.
-One of the benefits to Automic from the acquisition is that CA has people already doing work in this field so we can just take advantage of that rather than having to figure it out ourselves.
+One the benefits to Automic from the acquisition is that CA has people already doing work in this field so we can just take advantage that rather than having to figure it out ourselves.

 Will heuristic automation make IT ops professionals extinct?
 What other roles will they occupy in IT?

 Purrier: People have the idea that automation means job deletion.
 A lot of jobs are done by human beings today that don't need to be done by humans.
 Those positions will eventually get displaced using these sorts of intelligent automation systems.
 It doesn't mean that people go away -- it means they get shifted to higher-value positions.
 It's a way of upleveling the value that IT and IT ops bring to the business.